carlalennon/animeasy-tools/README.md

 - They don't play nicely with browser and cookie cache, so if you're having issues clear them and try again!
 - The country field is causing errors with Stripe, I have deleted my order database before submission to give it the best chance possible of succeeding during grading.

+### Linting
+- Some HTML pages have a duplicate id error.
+This is caused by the image upload field assigning the new image's ID to the image on the page.
+This cannot be changed without breaking the code.
+- Checkout has a HTML linting error where it doesn't like the "Empty" h3 heading the spinner is under.
+This does not affect the code function.
+- The remove link in the bag has a duplicate ID error, but cannot be solved without breaking the remove button
+- Settings.py has an unused import error during linting, but this import is used in production

 ## Updates
 - Broken link in order confirmation page is fixed